jrabasco/LSBEngine/README.md

 # LSBEngine
-Lovely Scala Blogging Engine provides a basic bloc CMS, all written with love and Scala!
+Lovely Scala Blogging Engine provides a basic blog CMS, all written with love and Scala!

 # Usage